nworbde/netJina/README.md

     real(dp), dimension(N_bdat_channels) :: q
     logical, dimension(N_bdat_channels) :: rate_mask

+From starlib:

+    write(output_unit,'(/,a)') 'with starlib...'
+    call get_bdat_rates(starlib,starlib_dict,handles,T9,rate,uncertainty,q,rate_mask)

+    real(dp), dimension(number_starlib_temps,N_bdat_channels) :: T9, rate, uncer
+    tainty
+    real(dp), dimension(N_bdat_channels) :: q
+    logical, dimension(N_bdat_channels) :: rate_mask

 Becauase reaclib has a standard seven-coefficient fit per rate, some reactions have multiple rate entries: the total reaction rate is the sum of the individual terms.
 Thus, for the channel with index `channel_index`, `rate_coefficients(1:7,channel_index)` has the coefficients for the first entry, `rate_coefficients(8:14,channel_index)` has the second, with a total of `7*n_coeff(channel_index)` coefficients for that reactions.
 The Q-values are stored in `q(channel_index)`.
 Finally, logical array `rate_mask` contains for each channel the value `.TRUE.` if the rate is present in reaclib and is a forward rate.

 ## How it works
 After reading in the `reaclib` database, the code generates for each rate a "handle" and uses that to build a dictionary.
 When called with an (isotope, channel) pair a handle is easily constructed and used to look up the HEAD rate in the database.
 The number of entries for that reaction is stored in the database, so the code just needs to read those terms and pack them into the output.

 ## To do
-The generation of handles and returning of reaction parameters should be handled by one wrapper routine, that would also take care of exceptions.
+*   The generation of handles and returning of reaction parameters should be handled by one wrapper routine, that would also take care of exceptions.
+*   Cache the data directories; starlib, in particular, is slow to load
+*   Catch case of electron captures, plus different channels for p+p->d.